-A recent article raises valid questions about the safety of plastic tea bags.
+A recent article raises valid questions about the safety of tea bags.
 You know the ones, with a fancy pyramid shape, designed to allow the tea leaves to expand during infusion.

 The newer tea bags are made with a variety of different plastics; some are nylon, some are made of viscose rayon, and others are made of thermoplastic, PVC or polypropylene.
 Ouch, this does not sound good!

 We all know the dangers of plastic chemicals leaching out of plastic containers and bottles in microwave ovens.
 Now we need to be concerned about drinking tea steeped through heated plastic.